serverless/fdk/README.md

 })
 ```

-Returns a Promise and when resolved the response only indicates if the Gateway received the event.
+Returns a Promise and when resolved the response only indicates if the Event Gateway received the event.
 Responses from any subscribed functions are not part of the response.

 ##### To be discussed